I dragged a 2017 office jukebox into 2026, rewired it, and it still keeps the room moving.

 When I resurrected the project, I upgraded Bender with a "time capsule" feature.
 We kept play logs from November 2017 through May 2018 - about 11,600 plays across 95 days.
 Bender now uses these as a recommendation source, surfacing songs that were played on the same day of the week.
 If it's Monday, you might hear what we listened to on a Monday in 2017.

 It filters out Benderbot's own plays (to avoid feedback loops) and shuffles the results.
-The effect is strange and wonderful.
+The effect is strange and disarming.
 Songs I haven't thought about in years suddenly playing again.
 The stuff we listened to while debugging recommendation algorithms, the tracks that got us through late nights before launches.
 Some of them make me cringe now.
 Most of them make me smile.

 The airhorns were inevitable.
 Every office jukebox eventually gets sound effects.
 Ours has the classic airhorn, a sad trombone, and a few others I won't spoil.